- Cube Sleep System Review

 As you might have expected, these additional features come at an additional cost.

-For example, the half queen, single-zone version of OOLER starts at $699 and is thus $200 more expensive than the original chiliPAD.
+For example, the half queen, single-zone version of OOLER starts at $699 and is thus $200 more expensive than the original Cube.

-I got my chiliPAD right after we started using the Pod Pro by Eight Sleep.
+I got my Cube System right after we started using the Pod Pro by Eight Sleep.
 Since the latter has been working really well for us and requires only a single control unit to cover our entire king size bed, we didn’t want to replace it.

-However, for the purpose of testing the chiliPAD, I turned off the cooling feature of my Pod Pro cover (on my side of the bed) and placed the chiliPAD on top of it.
+However, for the purpose of testing the Cube, I turned off the cooling feature of my Pod Pro cover (on my side of the bed) and placed the Chilipad on top of it.
 While that was certainly not the most elegant solution, it worked really well.

-After my two-week review period, I decided to move the chiliPAD to our guest room and help future guests sleep better.
-But then my buddy Bryan wanted to give chiliPAD a try, so I loaned him my review unit for a while.
+After my two-week review period, I decided to move the Cube System to our guest room and help future guests sleep better.
+But then my buddy Bryan wanted to give Cube a try, so I loaned him my review unit for a while.

 He loved it so much that he decided to keep it.